PriyaMurali16/PriyaMurali16/README.md

 - 👋 Hi, I’m Padma Priya Murali
 - 👀 I’m interested in using data analytics tools and machine learning algorithms in the aviation industry to bring in meaningful results
-- 🌱 I’m currently pursuing Master of Science in Data Science at the University of North Texas
+- 🌱 Graduated with my masters in Data Science and currently work as a Data Analyst at The Institute for Translational Research UNTHSC